Nicksm98/Nicksm98/README.md

 Frontend Developer
 ------------------

-I've been learning to code for the past few months now.
-I started off with basic HTML and CSS coding and moved on to JavaScript and React and have excelled in my progress towards becoming a frontend developer.
+I've been coding for the past year, I started off with basic HTML and CSS coding and moved on to JavaScript and React and have excelled in my progress towards becoming a frontend developer.
+Now I'm working towards becoming a fullstack developer.

 *   🌍  I'm based in the United States
 *   🖥️  See my portfolio at [https://eportfolio-beige.vercel.app/](http://eportfolio-beige.vercel.app/)